dwyl/app/contributing.md

 In time, the whole process will be rewritten for clarity and now that our focus has moved away from working with clients.

+> The vast majority of the additions here sit in two key areas:
++ New labels specific to this repo
++ The use of the [Github Project](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards) as a kanban board (this is not yet in our main contributing guide)

 ## Part 1: Describe your Question, Idea or User Story in an Issue